openstack-archive/searchlight-specs/specs/newton/index-performance-enhancement.rst

 There may be a large number of plugins used with Searchlight.
 If each plugin has its own thread, we may be using a lot of threads.
 Instead of having a single thread map to a single plugin, we will use a thread pool.
-This will keep the number of threads to a managable level while still allowing for an appropriate level of asynchronous re-indexing.
+This will keep the number of threads to a manageable level while still allowing for an appropriate level of asynchronous re-indexing.
 The size of the thread pool can be changed through a configuration option.